IlyaM70/IlyaM70/README.md

 ### 👨‍💻: About Me :

 I am a C# developer

+- 🖥️: I have 3+ years of experience in developing applications using C#.

 - :office_worker: Currently looking for work